n8n-guide

 8.

-Select the scope of the token . n8n repo for GitHub node
+Select the token range . n8n repo for the GitHub node

 Just select the range